Statistics and Mathematics, or (an) equivalent course(s);

 Introduction to Comparative Politics or an equivalent social science course (from sociology, economics, etc.) that shows you have basic familiarity with different approaches in social sciences is highly recommended.

-If not sure, ask the instructor.
-The Registrar and/or the instructor can check whether you satisfy the pre-requisites to make sure you don’t accidentally take a course for which you are not prepared (and could perform poorly).
+The Registrar and/or the instructor will check whether you satisfy the pre-requisites to make sure you don’t accidentally take a course for which you are not prepared (and could perform poorly).

 This course aims to help those pursuing a social research project (whether a course paper or capstone) weave together the philosophy, concepts, methodologies and methods used in social science research into a coherent whole they need at the outset – a detailed outline referred to as research design.